Cross-correlation of Planck CMB lensing with DESI galaxy groups: Magnification bias

-The contamination ($C^{\kappa \mu}/C^{\kappa g}$) increases with redshift, but remains $<1\%$ (Fig. \ref{fig:kmu}).
+The contamination ($C^{\kappa \mu}/C^{\kappa g}$) increases with redshift, but remains $<1\%$ (Fig.\,\ref{fig:kmu}).
 The induced systematic shift in the group bias $b_{\rm g}$ is

 We find $\delta b_{\rm g}$ = -0.0040 (0.0051), -0.0149 (0.0197), -0.0430 (0.0519) from low to high redshift bins.
-The values in the parentheses are for the high mass bins.
-Here we adopt $g_\mu=-2$, since the selection criteria of groups has a weak dependence on the galaxy flux and the area magnification should be dominant in its magnification bias.
-Comparing to the statistical error $\sigma_b$, the systematic shift caused by magnification bias is $\leq 0.2\sigma_b$.
+The values in the parentheses are for the high-mass bins.
+Here we adopt $g_\mu=-2$, since the selection criteria of groups have a weak dependence on the galaxy flux and the area magnification should be dominant in its magnification bias.
+Compared with the statistical error $\sigma_b$, the systematic shift caused by magnification bias is $\leq 0.2\sigma_b$.
 Therefore it is negligible.